ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

 ## Static Layer: new parameter `footprint_clearing_enabled`

 [PR #4282](https://github.com/ros-navigation/navigation2/pull/4282) introduces usage of parameter `footprint_clearing_enabled` for the static layer.
 It works similarly to the `footprint_clearing_enabled` parameter in the obstacle and voxel layer.
-If set to `true`, the static layer will clear the costmap cells that are within the robot’s footprint.
+If set to `true`, the static layer will clear the costmap cells that are within the robot's footprint.
 It is `false` by default to keep the previous behavior.

 ## Lifecycle Node: added bond_heartbeat_period parameter (and allow disabling the bond mechanism)